Request Request Appointment Request Download Our Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Partial dentures are constructed on a light metal frame with tooth- and gum-colored acrylic.
 Patients attach them to teeth surrounding the gap via metal clasps.
 Removable and light, “partials” help people enjoy good chewing and great aesthetics.
 Rinsed after meals and brushed with a quality ADA-accepted denture paste, partial dentures last for years, but usually require replacement at some point.
 Partial dentures without any metals are also available in certain situations.

-which restore a full upper or lower arch of teeth (or both for individuals who are edentulous).
+There are several different types of full dentures.
+The first is conventional dentures, which restore a full upper or lower arch of teeth (or both for individuals who are edentulous).
 Oral impressions are taken and sent to a professional lab where a skilled technician fabricates the denture from lifelike acrylic.

 If you’re looking for a new denture but aren’t sure what you should expect to pay, there are a few key factors that you will always want to keep in mind ahead of treatment.
 At Dentistry of Windermere, we make use of high-quality materials not only to ensure your denture remains durable, but looks as natural as possible when in use.
 Below, you can learn a bit more detail on how your costs can increase or decrease depending on your specific needs.